egordm/boosters/design/architecture/0007-serialization.md

 ## Summary

-This RFC defines the serialization layer for xgboost-rs:
+This RFC defines the serialization layer for booste-rs:

 1. **Native formats**: JSON (human-readable) and binary (efficient) with version stability
 2. **External format loaders**: XGBoost JSON, with extensibility for LightGBM, CatBoost